Skip to content

 Make red objects only fit red slots, and blue objects only fit blue slots.
 By the end of this tutorial, mismatched objects will be silently rejected — no code required.

-Prerequisites: Complete Tutorial: Your First Drag and Drop or have an equivalent scene with at least two movable objects and two slots wired through a transfer process.
+Prerequisites: Complete Tutorial: Your First Drag and Drop, or have an equivalent scene with at least two AttachableObjects and two AttachmentPoints.

 1. Starting Point